MohamedBedier/Alarm_System/Readme.md

-## Alarm System which Based on STM32F446RE and STM32F103C8T6
+## Alarm System which is Based on STM32F446RE and STM32F103C8T6

 ## **********  Overview  **********
 This project involves the development of a real-time alarm clock system using two STM32 microcontrollers: STM32F446RE and STM32F103C8T6.
-The system is designed to accurately keep track of time.The project starts with log in system [ASK USER_ID And USER_PassWord].If ID is correct,it will ask Password.If ID and Password are matching a Green led is on then allow the user to Display Date and Time, set Date and Time and Set alarm.
+The system is designed to accurately keep track of time.
+The project starts with a login system [ASK USER_ID And USER_PassWord].
+If ID is correct, it will ask Password.
+If ID and Password match, a green LED is on then allow the user to Display Date and Time, set Date and Time and Set alarm.
 The system supports up to five alarms.
-When the alarm time arrives, a buzzer sounds through an external trigger on the STM32F103C8T6. it is going to generate EXTI to STM32F103C8T6 and buzzer will be on. if the ID and password are incorrect, the system shuts down, and a red LED indicates the authentication failure.
+When the alarm time arrives, a buzzer sounds through an external trigger on the STM32F103C8T6. it is going to generate EXTI to STM32F103C8T6 and the buzzer will be on. if the ID and password are incorrect, the system shuts down, and a red LED indicates the authentication failure.

 ## **********  Features  **********

-1- We can tracing Time and Date accurately.
+1- We can trace Time and Date accurately.

-2- we can set time and date for RTC.
+2- we can set a time and date for RTC.

-3- we can set diferent alarms,We can handle up to 5 alarms.
+3- we can set different alarms, We can handle up to 5 alarms.

-4- Security on the system by using Log in system.
+4- Security on the system by using a login system.

 ## **********  HardWare components  **********